AlexT01010100/Dynamic-Memory-Allocator/README.md

 Project Objectives:

 Custom Implementation - The project involved creating custom versions of malloc, calloc, realloc, and free without relying on standard library functions.
-This deepened the understanding of memory management principles.
+This deepened my understanding of memory management principles.

 Error Handling - Robust error-handling mechanisms were incorporated to ensure safe memory operations.
 Proper error handling enhanced the reliability and stability of programs utilizing these custom memory functions.